djm56/djm56/README.md

 ### Hi there 👋

 - 🔭 WooCommerce is where I spend most of my time and the rest under the hood of WordPress.
-- 🌱 Currently I am learning static builders (11ty), Node Automation, Oracle Cloud OCI and C.
+- 🌱 Node Automation, Oracle Cloud OCI, Ubuntu Lamp Stack, Docker and Redis.
+- 👯 Currently studying system hardening and security.
 - 💬 Ask me about WordPress Maintenance and how I can help with WordPress.
 - ⚡ Fun fact: The Blue Bulls are the best thing since sliced bread :)